 “Celibacy is very sex-specific and abstinence is not sex-specific,” says Story.
 For instance, when someone says they’re abstaining from something, one can’t assume that they’re automatically referring to sex.
 Folks can also abstain from coffee, alcohol, hiking, yoga, or any other activity that they feel they need a break from.
 So, while you can be abstinent from any number of things, being celibate refers specifically to abstinence from sex.

 If—after understanding this difference—you identify as celibate, know that there are multiple forms of celibacy: voluntary and involuntary.
 According to certified sex therapist and neuroscientist Nan Wise, PhD, author of Why Good Sex Matters, there are a number of reasons someone may be voluntarily celibate, including that they're a priest, a nun, or anyone else who’s agreed to abstain from sex because their affiliation to an institution is contingent upon that.
-These folks choose to take a vow of celibacy and abstain from sex, sometimes for the duration of their life.
+Some other people choose to be abstinent temporarily, practicing celibacy in order reap some of the more positive effects of not having sex, like regaining genital sensitivity.
+In any case, these folks choose to take a vow of celibacy and abstain from sex, sometimes for the duration of their life.

 However, “sometimes, people haven't actually made the decision that they're not going to have sex,” says Dr. Wise.
 These people would be classified as involuntarily celibate, a term that’s often shortened to “incel.”